Nexfinity/CakeyBot-Wiki/changelists/changelist-2025.md

 # April 25th - Leaderboard Fixes & Economy Anti-Abuse
 ## Fixed
 * Fixed rendering issues on `/eco leaderboard` so it now properly matches `/leaderboard`'s style
 * Fixed an issue where both leaderboards could display blank gaps if the bot was unable to load data for some users (i.e. they share no server with the bot anymore)
+* Fixed an issue where `/leaderboard` showed the wrong position number for users not in the top ten.

 ## Changed
 * `/eco leaderboard` will now display the user's current rank data if they are not within the Top 10.
 (Similar to `/leaderboard`)
+* Modified `/donate` economy command to target users with less balance than the user running the command.

 ## added
 * Added economy transaction log.
 Mainly for internal tracking and anti-abuse measures, may become visible on dashboard per-server later.